Fecal impaction: Treatment

 The treatment of fecal impaction requires both the remedy of the impaction and treatment to prevent recurrences.
 Decreased motility of the colon results in dry, hard stools that in the case of fecal impaction become compacted into a large, hard mass of stool that cannot be expelled from the rectum.

 Various methods of treatment attempt to remove the impaction by softening the stool, lubricating the stool, or breaking it into pieces small enough for removal.
-Enemas and osmotic laxatives can be used to soften the stool by increasing the water content until it is soft enough to be expelled.
-Osmotic laxatives such as magnesium citrate work within minutes - eight hours for onset of action, and even then they may not be sufficient to expel the stool.
+Enemas and osmotic laxatives can be used to soften the stool by increasing the water content until the stool is soft enough to be expelled.
+Osmotic laxatives such as magnesium citrate work within minutes to eight hours for onset of action, and even then they may not be sufficient to expel the stool.

 Osmotic laxatives can cause cramping and even severe pain as the patient's attempts to evacuate the contents of the rectum are blocked by the fecal mass.
 Polyethylene glycol (PEG 3350) may be used to increase the water content of the stool without cramping.
-This may take 24 to 48 hours for it to take effect, and it is not well suited to cases where the impaction needs to be removed immediately due to risk of complications or severe pain.
+This may take 24 to 48 hours, however, and it is not well suited to cases where the impaction needs to be removed immediately due to risk of complications or severe pain.
 Enemas (such as hyperosmotic saline) and suppositories (such as glycerine suppositories) work by increasing water content and stimulating peristalsis to aid in expulsion, and both work much more quickly than oral laxatives.

 Because enemas work in 2–15 minutes, they do not allow sufficient time for a large fecal mass to soften.
 Even if the enema is successful at dislodging the impacted stool, the impacted stool may remain too large to be expelled through the anal canal.
 Mineral oil enemas can assist by lubricating the stool for easier passage.
 In cases where enemas fail to remove the impaction, polyethylene glycol can be used to attempt to soften the mass over 24–48 hours, or if immediate removal of the mass is needed, manual disimpaction may be used.
 Manual disimpaction may be performed by lubricating the anus and using one gloved finger with a scoop-like motion to break up the fecal mass.
 Most often manual disimpaction is performed without general anaesthesia, although sedation may be used.
 In more involved procedures, general anaesthesia may be used, although the use of general anaesthesia increases the risk of damage to the anal sphincter.
 If all other treatments fail, surgery may be necessary.

 Another treatment method makes use of an enema and manual disimpaction via pulsed irrigation evacuation (PIE).
 By using pulsating water to enter into the colon to soften and break down the dense mass, PIE treats fecal impaction.